lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/sheared.rst

     angle_coeff 1 0 104.52 # water

+..  container:: justify

     Explanations: The parameters for water (mass 1, mass 2, pair_coeff 1 1, pair coeff 2 2, bond_coeff 1 and angle_coeff
     1) are given by the TIP4P/2005 force field, the parameters for Na+ and Cl- (mass 3, mass 4, pair_coeff 3
     3, pair_coeff 4 4) are given by the CHARMM-27 force field,
     and the parameters for the wall (mass 5 and pair_coeff 5 5)
     are parameters for the wall atoms.
 Each 'mass' command assigns a mass in grams/mole to an atom type.
 Each 'pair_coeff' assigns respectively the depth of the potential in Kcal/mole, and the distance at which the particle-particle potential energy in Ångstrom.

     Only assigned pairwise interaction between atoms of identical type we assign.
 By default, LAMMPS calculates the pair coefficients for the interactions between atoms of different types (i and j) by using geometrical
     average: :math:`\epsilon_{ij} = \epsilon_i + \epsilon_j)/2`,
     :math:`\sigma_{ij} = (\sigma_i + \sigma_j)/2.`

     Other rules for cross coefficients can be set with the 'pair_modify' command, but for the sake of simplicity, let us keep the default option here.

     The bond coefficient (here for the O-H bond of the water molecule) sets respectively the energy of the harmonic potential and the equilibrium distance in Ångstrom.
 The value is '0' for the energy, because we are going to use a rigid model for the water molecule.
 The shape of the molecule will be preserved later by the shake algorithm.
     Similarly, the angle coefficient (here for the H-O-H angle of the water molecule) sets the energy of the harmonic potential (also 0) and the equilibrium angle is in degree.

     Finally, add the following lines to the input file:

 ..  code-block:: bash
    :caption: *to be copied in SystemCreation/input.lammps*